laravel/docs/security.md

 	Auth::loginUsingId(1);

-> **Note:** Make sure you think about the security implications about logging users in without authenticating first!
+> **Note:** Make sure you think about the security implications when logging users in without authenticating first!

 Once a user is authenticated, you may access the User model / record: